 At the same time, many of these soon-to-be-suburbanites don’t want to give up that urban edge, the creative vibe, the sense of community and the laid back feel that brought them to Brooklyn in the first place.
 Now you can find plenty of Brooklyn transplants and other city families flocking to these communities—communities defined by a decidedly creative backdrop, active downtowns, walkability, local eats, and a relaxed, welcoming vibe that’s one part urban and one part suburban.
 Communities like…

-Considered the heart of Westchester’s hipsturbia landscape, Hastings draws tons of city families year after year.
-From the yoga studio on Main Street to the bike shop known for its Dutch-style bikes to the farm-to-table restaurants, locally-made honey, and gluten-free cupcakes, downtown Hastings feels like a slice of Williamsburg—sans subway.
+Considered the heart of Westchester’s hipster landscape, Hastings draws tons of city families year after year.
+From the yoga studios, to the dutch-style bike shop to the farm-to-table restaurants, downtown Hastings feels like a slice of Williamsburg—sans subway.
 And when you want to be in the city?
 You’re just 30 minutes away.
 Bonus.

 Montclair (New Jersey)